wp-plugins/affiget-mini-for-amazon/README.txt

 * **Delete review**;
 * If a review for a current product already exists, it will not get duplicated -- you will be *modifying the existing one* instead.

-= Administrative features =
+= Useful administrative features =

-In addition to the standard WordPress functionality, AffiGet Mini adds these **administrative productivity features** to the dashboard:
+AffiGet Mini adds these **productivity features** to the Dashboard:

 * A new "Reviews" content type.
 * List of reviews: